WebAssembly/spec/spectec/test-prose/TEST.md

 Func_ok
 - the function (FUNC x (LOCAL t)* expr) is valid with the function type t_1* -> t_2? if:
-  - the function type C.TYPES[x] is defined in the context.
+  - the function type C.TYPES[x] exists.
   - C.TYPES[x] is t_1* -> t_2?.
   - Under the context C with .LOCALS appended by t_1* :: t* with .LABELS appended by [t_2?] with .RETURN appended by ?(t_2?), the expression expr is valid with the result type t_2?.